 How Soon Does Fury Road Take Place After Furiosa In The Mad Max Timeline?

 The closing moments of "Furiosa" reveal that our hero succeeded in her mission of vengeance against her captor Dementus (Chris Hemsworth).
 Leaving her foe to fuse with the tree she swore to plant years before in a hidden spot within the Citadel, her success quite literally bears fruit for the brides of Immortan Joe (Lachy Hulme), who are plotting to escape.
 In the film's final moments, we see Furiosa stow the brides away for their drive down Fury Road, an epic journey audiences first witnessed nine years earlier.
-While a seamless creative choice from director George Miller to fortify the characters we met almost a decade ago, it marks a huge change for the rest of the franchise.
+While a seamless creative choice from director George Miller to fortify the characters we met more than a decade ago, it marks a huge change for the rest of the franchise.

 Furiosa and Fury Road are the closest stories in the franchise